bluek8s/kubedirector/doc/upgrade.md

 There are various ways to apply these changes, but keep in mind that every edit to a deployment will cause its pod(s) to be restarted, so it is preferable to do this in a small number of changes.
 Unfortunately just doing a "kubectl apply" of a complete spec such as deploy/kubedirector/deployment-prebuilt.yaml or deploy/kubedirector/deployment-localbuilt.yaml will not properly update the container ports or env.

 One way to make the desired changes in a single update of the resource is to apply a list of JSON patch operations in a single kubectl patch command.
-For example if you want to use the bluek8s/kubedirector:unstable image, you could use the following command:
+For example if you want to use the bluek8s/kubedirector:unstable image, you could use the following command (assuming a kubectl context that is operating in the correct namespace):
 ```
 kubectl patch deployment kubedirector --type=json -p='[
     {"op": "remove", "path": "/spec/template/spec/containers/0/ports/0"},